harrycresswell/harry/site/content/pages/how.md

 ## What I do

-My work takes place in the grey area between User Experience Design, User Interface Design and Front-end Web Development.
+My work takes place in the grey area between user experience design, user interface design and front-end web development.

+From research and planning, to executing high fidelity prototypes in code, I’m usually involved in projects from concept through to launch.

 I can help you conduct research to develop an understanding of your customers needs, develop wireframes and prototypes to test and validate possible solutions, then build and launch a working product.
 Through usability testing and iteration we can fine tune the product to make improvements.